Marco-Congedo/Diagonalizations.jl/docs/src/Diagonalizations.md

 using optional keyword argument `dims`, as in [StatsBase](https://github.com/JuliaStats/StatsBase.jl).

-Many filter constructors allow to use *shrinked* covariance matrix estimations by means of the [CovarianceEstimation](https://github.com/mateuszbaran/CovarianceEstimation.jl) package.
+Many filter constructors allow to use *shrinked* covariance matrix estimations (only for real data) by means of the [CovarianceEstimation](https://github.com/mateuszbaran/CovarianceEstimation.jl) package.
 The following constants are provided to allow quick access